Are Weighted Sleep Sacks Safe?

 Choosing the right size means you’re giving your baby the safest option.

 Using the size guide as a starting point, you’ll want to know how much your baby weighs.
 You should not move up to the next size until your child has reached the minimum weight recommendation.
 So even if your baby is already 6 months, if they are not yet 15 pounds, you should keep them in the 0 - 6-month size until they do reach that weight.
-Please reach out if you are ever unsure about sizing.
+Please reach out to our Customer Service team if you are ever unsure about sizing.

 3. Dreamland Baby is also safe if your baby can roll over!